 - Regular attendance to all synchronous class meetings is strongly recommended.
 Active participation is warmly encouraged.
 Active participation is defined as connecting to the zoom link with your camera and your audio ON.
 Please dress as if you were in an in-person class.
 It is essential that you do your homework and read the materials before class.
 Participation includes being prepared and ready to give active and positive contributions in Italian to class interactions, including the breakout sessions and tutorial sessions.
 Lack of attendance or of participation will adversely affect your overall performance and will have a negative impact on your final grade.
 The instructor should be informed of any reasons for prolonged absence.
-Attendance to 3 web-based co-curricular events during the term is mandatory and in general, attendance to all co- curricular events is encouraged in order to have more occasions to practice your language skills, and can help make up absences for your participation grade as well as be counted as extra-credit (when you submit a write-up describing the event you participated to). - Students are strongly encouraged to communicate consistently in the target language during the synchronous web-based class meetings and to attend the Web based zoom meetings of IL CIRCOLINO to practice Italian.
+Attendance to web-based co-curricular events is encouraged in order to have more occasions to practice your language skills. - Students are strongly encouraged to communicate consistently in the target language during the synchronous web-based class meetings and to attend the Web based zoom meetings of IL CIRCOLINO to practice Italian.